 Notes

-1 This is a compilation of the Western Australian Health Promotion Foundation Regulations 2016 and includes the amendments made by the other written laws referred to in the following table.
+This is a compilation of the Western Australian Health Promotion Foundation Regulations 2016 and includes amendments made by other written laws.
+For provisions that have come into operation see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table